romuloalves/micro-post/README.md

 ### Custom Function: <a href="./example/custom-function">custom-function</a>

 Before the response ends, the function that receives the `request` and the `response` from HTTP is called.

+## Developing/Contributing

+*Feel free to open issues and create PRs! :)*

+This package is linted by [XO](https://github.com/sindresorhus/xo) and tested by [AVA](https://github.com/avajs/ava).

+After install the dependencies you can execute `npm test`, that will test different responses.
+Each test creates its [Micro](https://github.com/zeit/micro) instance to simulate a real environment.

 ## License